iotaledger/integration-services/documentation/docs/basics/authentication/example_is_sdk.md

 # Integration Services SDK

-In this example, you will learn how to authenticate your identity using the [**IOTA IS-SDK** npm package](https://www.npmjs.com/package/iota-is-sdk).
+In this example, you will learn how to authenticate your identity using the [**IOTA IS-Client** npm package](https://www.npmjs.com/package/@iota/is-client).
 Since the package will handle decoding, hashing, and signing, this is the simplest way to authenticate your identity.
-Make sure to read the [general authentication concept](https://wiki.iota.org/integration-services/authentication), so you can fully understand the [Authentication Workflow](https://wiki.iota.org/integration-services/authentication#authentication-workflow).
+Make sure to read the [general authentication concept](https://wiki.iota.org/integration-services/authentication), so you can fully understand the authentication workflow.

 This example uses the following identity: